American hophornbeam

 Description

-American hophornbeam, also known as ironwood, is an small, slow-growing, short-lived, deciduous tree that rises on a single trunk.
+American hophornbeam, more commonly known as ironwood, is an small, slow-growing, short-lived, deciduous tree that rises on a single trunk.
 It is considered a weed tree.
 In Minnesota mature trees are usually 25 to 40 tall and 6 to 12 in diameter at breast height.

 The crown is broad and rounded or cone-shaped.